Ku Klux Klan: Current developments

-Recent KKK membership campaigns have stimulated people's anxieties about illegal immigration, urban crime, civil unions, and same-sex marriage.
+Recent KKK membership campaigns have exploited people's anxieties about illegal immigration, urban crime, and same-sex marriage.
 In 2006, J. Keith Akins argued that "Klan literature and propaganda is rabidly homophobic and encourages violence against gays and lesbians. ...Since the late 1970s, the Klan has increasingly focused its ire on this previously ignored population."
-The Klan has produced Islamophobic propaganda and distributed anti-Islamic flyers.
+Since the September 11 attacks in 2001, the Klan has produced Islamophobic propaganda and distributed anti-Islamic flyers.

-Many KKK groups have formed strong alliances with other white supremacist groups, such as neo-Nazis.
-Some KKK groups have become increasingly "nazified", adopting the look and emblems of white power skinheads.

-The American Civil Liberties Union (ACLU) has provided legal support to various factions of the KKK in defense of their First Amendment rights to hold public rallies, parades, and marches, as well as their right to field political candidates.
+The American Civil Liberties Union has provided legal support to various factions of the KKK in defense of their First Amendment rights to hold public rallies, parades, and marches, as well as their right to field political candidates.

-The imperial wizard of the Traditionalist American Knights, Frank Ancona, was fatally shot in Missouri in February 2017, several days after disappearing.
-The coroner declared his death a homicide.
-Ancona's wife and stepson were charged with first-degree murder in connection with the killing.
-The prosecutor in the case believes that the killing "happened because of a marital dispute" and was not connected to Ancona's Klan participation.
-Ancona's group "was not considered the largest or the most influential iteration of the Klan, but he was skilled at attracting the spotlight".

 The February 14, 2019, edition of the Linden, Alabama, weekly newspaper The Democrat-Reporter carried an editorial titled "Klan needs to ride again" written by Goodloe Sutton—the newspaper's owner, publisher and editor—which urged the Klan to return to staging their night rides, because proposals were being made to raise taxes in the state.
 In an interview, Sutton suggested that Washington, D.C., could be "clean[ed] out" by way of lynchings.
 "We'll get the hemp ropes out, loop them over a tall limb and hang all of them," Sutton said.
-He also specified that he was only referring to hanging "socialist-communists", and compared the Klan to the NAACP.
+He also specified that he was only referring to hanging "socialist-communists" and compared the Klan to the NAACP.
 The editorial and Sutton's subsequent comments provoked calls for his resignation from Alabama politicians and the Alabama Press Association, which later censured Sutton and suspended the newspaper's membership.
-In addition the University of Southern Mississippi's School of Communication removed Sutton—who is an alumnus of that school from its Mass Communication and Journalism Hall of Fame, and "strongly condemned" his remarks.
+In addition, the University of Southern Mississippi's School of Communication removed Sutton—who is an alumnus of that school—from its Mass Communication and Journalism Hall of Fame, and "strongly condemns" his remarks.
 Sutton was also stripped of a distinguished community journalism award he had been presented in 2009 by Auburn University's Journalism Advisory Council.
-Sutton expressed no regret and said that the editorial was intended to be "ironic", but that "Not many people understand irony today."
+Sutton expressed no regret and said that the editorial was intended to be "ironic", but that "not many people understand irony today."